How to generate NixOS LXC templates in GitHub Actions

 For instance, if I want to build the nfs system, I commit and push my changes, then tag it as v0.2.2-nfs.
 For dns, I would tag it v0.1.0-dns.
 Here’s what the releases page look like:

-If your repository is public, you can directly use the Download from URL feature in the PVE user interface, inputting the tarball URL.
+If your repo is public, you can then use the Download from URL button in the PVE user interface and give it the tarball URL direclty.
+Otherwise, download it locally and upload it to PVE manually.